Reviews You Can Rely On

 Signal Coverage

-The Iridium network employed by the inReach Messenger covers the entire world and does so in a reliable fashion.
+The Iridium network employed by the inReach Messenger covers the entire world and does so reliably.
 We've used exactly this same network for decades on other devices, and we have a great deal of confidence in the network.

 No satellite communication network is perfect, however.
-All satellite communications are subject to interference from terrain, buildings, and foliage.
-Inside, in a dense forest, and on or near steep terrain, satellite communications will be slower and/or impossible.
+All satellite communications are subject to terrain, buildings, and foliage interference.
+Satellite communications will be slower and/or impossible in a dense forest and on or near steep terrain.
 This is inevitable with current technology and infrastructure.

 garmin inreach messenger - the inreach messenger in action and facilitating amazing early...